Military Women's Memorial: Description of the memorial

 On top of the Hemicycle is a terrace of light gray granite 24 ft wide.
 A granite balustrade, original to the Hemicycle, frames the eastern side of the terrace.
 In an arc along the west side of the terrace are 108 glass panels, each 5 in thick, which form a skylight for the main memorial gallery below.
 On most of these panels are etched quotations from various servicewomen throughout American history.
 Some panels have been left blank, to allow future inscriptions to be made.
 Four staircases lead down from the terrace to the rear of the memorial, where staircases lead down into the interior and the main gallery.
 The main gallery and terrace may also be accessed by doors in the north and south sides of the Hemicycle, or via an elevator in the north side of the Hemicycle.

 The 35000 sqft memorial (some sources claim 33000 sqft) is partly below-grade.
 The western wall of the gallery is lined with delicately veing marble.
 The memorial contains a curving main gallery lined with 14 niches, which contain permanent and temporary displays about women in the U.S. armed forces.
 Overhead and on the walls, eleven large glass tablets are inscribed with quotes about and from women veterans.
 Each glass tablet weighs approximately 400 lb.
 Twelve computer terminals provide access to a database of names and some pictures of women who served in the U.S. armed forces from the American Revolutionary War through the Iraq War and the War in Afghanistan.
 Search results are displayed on three large screens overhead.
 The metal canopies and display cases in the main gallery were by Staples & Charles of Alexandria, Virginia.

 Through the rear of the main gallery, the visitor may access the Hall of Honor.
-This room contains a block of Yule marble taken from the same quarry that the Tomb of the Unknowns came from.
+This room contains a block of Yule marble taken from the same quarry that the Tomb of the Unknown Soldier came from.
 In this room are displays and panels which honor women servicemembers taken as prisoners of war, killed in the line of duty, or who earned high honors for bravery or service.
 Beyond the Hall of Honor is a 196-seat theater where patrons may watch one of two films which document the roles women have played and continue to play in the U.S. armed forces.
 This auditorium is also used for lectures and presentations.
 Each of the seats in the auditorium has a small brass plaque which honors a U.S. servicewoman.
 Further back is a gift and book shop, a conference room, and offices for the memorial.